athena-framework/infrastructure/terraform/aws/README.md

 # Terraform

-Terraform configurations that power the infrastructure of Athena.
+Terraform configurations that power the IaC backend of Athena.
+For now, requires root user to bootstrap.

 ## Quick Start